Is the U.S. Mainstream Media’s Climate Coverage Criminal?

 “[O]nce a scientific issue is closed, there’s only one ‘side.’
 Imagine providing a ‘balance’ to the issue of whether the Earth orbits the Sun, whether continents move, or whether DNA carries genetic information.
 These matters were long ago settled in scientists’ minds.
 Nobody can publish an article in a scientific journal claiming the Sun orbits the Earth.”12

 However, although “science” is never settled, because new facts are continually found, some of which require new theories, this does not mean that there are no settled facts.
 Although plate tectonics was once fiercely debated, it no longer is.
 Climate science is still evolving, with many remaining questions (such as “climate sensitivity”).
-But central issues have been settled, including the fact that increased CO2 in the atmosphere is raising the planet’s average temperature and that this global warming is causing climate disruption.
+But central issues have been settled, including the fact that increased CO

 Not only is this a consensus today, with over 97 percent of the world’s active climate scientists agreeing, consensus has existed for a long time.
-As early as 1997, the Washington Post published a story entitled “Consensus Emerges Earth Is Warming – Now What?”14
+As early as 1997, the Washington Post published a story entitled “Consensus Emerges Earth Is Warming – Now What?”

 Recently, however, the media have largely ignored the distinction between disputed opinion and settled fact.
 As a result, the media have produced bias.
 Having studied the stories about global warming in the U.S. “prestige press” (the New York Times, the Washington Post, the Los Angeles Times, and the Wall Street Journal) between 1988 and 2002, Boykoff and Boykoff reported that a majority of the stories were “balanced” in this sense: